 - Deployment & Maintenance Phase

 This is the first and fundamental step in the Life Cycle of Software Development.
 It starts with gathering the requirements from customers or clients.
-In most of the organizations, this role is taken care by Business Analysts.
-A Business Analysts interacts with the customer/clients, set up daily meetings, documents the requirements in Business Requirement Specifications (or Simple Business Specification) and handover the final documented requirement to the development team.
+In most organizations, this role is taken care of by Business Analysts.
+A Business Analysts interacts with the customer/clients, set up daily meetings, document the requirements in Business Requirement Specifications (or Simple Business Specification), and hand over the final documented requirement to the development team.
 It is the responsibility of Business Analysts that every detail is captured and documented and also to make sure that everyone clearly understands the client requirements.

-Once the Requirement Gathering phase is completed, the next task is to analyze the requirements and get it approved from the customer/clients.
-This is achieved through Software Requirement Specification (SRS) which consists of all the requirements gathered and developed during the Requirements Gathering phase.
+Once the Requirement Gathering phase is completed, the next task is to analyze the requirements and get them approved by the customer/clients.
+This is achieved through Software Requirement Specification (SRS), which consists of all the requirements gathered and developed during the Requirements Gathering phase.
 This phase is mainly done by Project Managers, Business Analysts, and Consultants.